rsnemmen/perimeter-product/README.md

 - Jupyter for prototyping
 - `networkx` for handling graphs

+## How to run

+(1) Open jupyter notebook or jupyter lab:

+    jupyter lab

+in your computer.

+(2) Open notebook `main.ipynb`.
+Or click in the corresponding file in the github repo.
+This will not allow, however, to change the geometrical shape.

+(3) Specify the desired geometrical shape in cell 8,

+    shape=window

+To test the edge case, change it to `shape=mystery`.
+However, be warned that it fails the edge case.
+More about this below.

 ## Algorithm outline

-When looking at
-Our eyes immediately realize the intersections between lines and the geometrical "subshapes" they form, but the computer has no idea about them.
-We need to use geometry to teach the computer to identify these shapes.
-There are three basic steps.
+When looking at a geometrical shape, our eyes immediately realize the intersections between lines and the geometrical "subshapes" they form.
+However, the computer has no idea about the potential intrincate closed shapes.
+We need to use geometry to teach the machine to identify these shapes.

-1. Find intersections between lines✅
+Here are the three basic steps in my algorithm to solve the problem:

+1. **Find intersections**: first we find the intersecting points between the lines that define the input geometrical figure.
+This is essential to build up the subshapes for later processing.
-2. Establish new edges in addition to those of the original shape✅
+2. **Define new segments**: we establish new edges (already using graph language) in addition to those of the original shape.
-3. Identify closed regions✅

-Below I will break down steps 1 to 3.
+3. **Identify closed regions**: we use well-established graph algorithms to find cycles with the information we gathered in steps 1 and 2.

+Underpinning the approach is the heavy use of graphs via the `networkx` python library.

+This approach finds the correct answer for the simple shapes provided: square, hourglass and window.
+However, it fails for the edge case provided.
+More about this in the "edge case" section below.

+## Edge case

+My approach fails to get an answer for the complicated "mystery" shape provided in the exercise.

+My suspicion for the cause of the failure is related to how it gets the intersections.

 ## Problem statement